Prepare yourself for a career in early childhood or primary/intermediate education, and learn from staff who are passionate about teaching.

 Language rich subjects from AUT’s subject list, art and design subjects, languages, mathematics subjects, Dance, Digital Technologies, Drama, Health Education, Physical Education.

-Each semester students complete a teaching placement, as well as the papers below.
+Each semester students complete a teaching placement, as well as the courses below.

 In your first year you choose to study teaching for either:

-For papers in Year 2 and 3 refer to the page for the Bachelor of Education specialty you're interested in.
+For courses in Year 2 and 3 refer to the page for the Bachelor of Education specialty you're interested in.

 At the start of Year 3 you can choose to continue with mainstream teaching or specialise in Pasifika teaching.

-The paper EDUC552 Introduction to Te Reo Maori requires one overnight stay on a marae.
-If you are unable to complete this component, you won't be able to pass this paper and subsequently won't meet the requirements for the qualification.
+The course EDUC552 Introduction to Te Reo Maori requires one overnight stay on a marae.
+If you are unable to complete this component, you won't be able to pass this course and subsequently won't meet the requirements for the qualification.

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.